brownschoolbandaid/brownschoolbandaid.github.io/index.md

     btn_class: "btn--inverse"
 ---

-## WILL YOUR CHILD BE NEXT?
+## Support a Safe Playground

 ![image-left](/assets/images/injury1.jpeg){: .align-left}

 There have been 188 injuries at the brown school playground since school started this fall.
 Scrapes.
 Head Injuries.
-A finger sliced.
 3 children with broken bones.
 Just this week, a child was taken to the hospital in an ambulance..

 WE URGENTLY NEED A SOLUTION.

-The Brown School PTA has been asking the school system and the city to quickly put in a softer turf surface.
-This is not a permanent solution, but, rather, a #brownschoolbandaid to keep our children safe.
+The Brown School PTA is asking the City and SPS to quickly put in a softer surface this summer.
+This is not a permanent solution, but rather a simple #brownschoolbandaid to keep our children safe.

+*Let's patch our playground, not our kids!*

-Our solution can be implemented for less that $250,000 and by the start of the next school year.
+We’re asking the City to simply replace the asphalt with a level and softer surface.
+Our bandaid solution can be implemented during SUMMER 2022 for ~10% of the cost of the “paused” full playground renovation project.
 This is a small price to pay for the safety of our children.

 {% include feature_row  %}

+## FAQs

+**What do you want?**

+To simply replace the existing asphalt surface with a level, soft surface in Summer 2022.
+The larger more complicated questions regarding future renovations should not be an excuse for inaction today.

+**What’s the hurry?**

+There are a number of drivers to the timeline:

+- The urgency of the situation and injuries that continue to happen to the kids on a daily basis.
+- The overwhelming preference to do a playground renovation during the summer when the weather is warm and the playground is unoccupied.
+- City budgetary cycles and requirements to publicly solicit bids mean that we need action now if we want shovels in the ground this summer.

+**What happened to the old playground design?**

+Using Community Preservation Act funding, the City started a design process in 2019 and 2020 to renovate both the Brown and the WSCS playgrounds.
+There were a number of design charrettes held and progress looked imminent.
+In March 2020, the final public design meeting was cancelled amidst the onset of the COVID pandemic.